Azure/application-gateway-kubernetes-ingress/docs/multiple-namespaces.md

 ```

 Despite the two ingress resources demanding traffic for `www.contoso.com` to be
-routed to the respective Kubernetes namespaces, only one App Gateway listener
+routed to the respective Kubernetes namespaces, only one backend can service
-and routing rule can be created.
-AGIC would create a configuration on "first
+the traffic.
+AGIC would create a configuration on "first come, first served"
-come, first served" basis for one of the resources.
-If two ingresses resources
+basis for one of the resources.
+If two ingresses resources are created at the
-are created at the same time, the one earlier in the alphabet will take
+same time, the one earlier in the alphabet will take
 precedence.
 From the example above we will only be able to create settings for
 the `production` ingress.
 App Gateway will be configured with the following
 resources: